afzal442/afzal442/README.md

 - 🌱 I’m learning GitOps at scale and other cloud native stuff
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2025 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to hack codes
+- ⚡ Fun fact: I love to hack on codes

 ### Let's talk more: